-I want to share some ideas to inspire your creations in sophisticated tie dye techniques.
-Today I am concentrating on using one stitch resist technique, maki-age shibori.
+Today I am sharing some ideas to inspire your creations in sophisticated tie dye techniques.
+Moreover, I am concentrating on using one stitch resist technique, maki-age shibori.

-This way of working is quite simple, it involves stitching around the outline of the shape you want to make in a running stitch.
+This way of working is quite simple.
+Maki-age is made by stitching around the outline of the shape you want to make in a running stitch.
 You use double thread and leave long threads hanging for gathering up.

-It is such a useful way of working to create irregular patterns, such as petals, seed heads and buds, all types of simplified natural motifs.
+Maki-age is such a useful way of working to create irregular patterns, such as petals, seed heads and buds, all types of simplified natural motifs.
 When gathered up it is bound tightly around with a heavier thread.
-Using varied thickness of threads and winding the threads very close together or further apart produce different effects in the finished design.
+Furthermore, by using varied thickness of threads and winding the threads very close together or further apart produce different effects in the finished design.

 7 marvellous maki-age projects